ShubHH03/url-shortner/README.md

 npm start
 ```

-The backend server will start on `http://localhost:8001`
+The backend server will start on `http://localhost:3000`

 ### 3. Frontend Setup

-Open a new terminal and navigate to the frontend directory:
+Navigate to the frontend directory:

 ```bash
 cd frontend